Chhoa/Brain-Segmentation-Project/README.md

 Creating soft links to MALPEM segmentations --> [symlink_seg.sh](https://github.com/Chhoa/Brain-Segmentation-Project/blob/main/symlink_seg.sh)

-- creates soft link to the nifty files that has names ending with _MALPEM.nii.gz_ (malpem segmentations) that are in the subdirectories of the _Seg_MALPEM_ folder of the corresponding subdirectories of the main directory 'dir'
+- creates soft link to the nifty files that has names ending with _MALPEM.nii.gz_ (malpem segmentations) that are in the subdirectories of the _Seg_MALPEM_ folder of the corresponding subdirectories of the main directory _dir_

 - the links are created in the first depth of each corresponding subdirectory